fluencelabs/registry/example/README.md

     "12D3KooWCmnhnGvKTqEXpVLzdrYu3TkQ3HcLyArGJpLPooJQ69dN: msg"
     ```

+We've successfully started JS/TS peer with an EchoService and tested it with Fluence CLI.
 ## Register both services in Registry

-If we, as service providers, want to be all echo services discoverable without specifying exact peer and service ids, we should use Registry to **advertise** our services.
+As service providers we would like all our echo services to be discoverable without specifying particular peer and service ids, in order to achieve that we should use Registry to **advertise** our services.

 Firstly, we need to create a **resource.** A resource represents a group of service providers and has a corresponding resource id for its discovery.
-Secondly, we need to register service providers on this resource id.
-So echo services can be discovered and resolved by resource id only.
+Secondly, we need to register the service providers on this resource id.
+So the echo services can be discovered and resolved by the resource id only.

-1. The following [code](src/aqua/main.aqua) registers resource with label `echo`:
+1. The following [code](src/aqua/main.aqua#L24) registers resource with label `echo`:

     ```rust
     func registerResource() -> ?string: